Morishow007/FinancasAppAndroidJava/README.md

 # In progress features implementations

--Edit profile
+- Edit profile /n
--Custom theme
+- Custom theme
--Graphic analysis of month balance
+- Graphic analysis of month balance
--Filter by category
+- Filter by category

 # Contributing
 Despite the fact that this is an students app make for academical purpose